 7. Pause and reflect.

 Take time to enjoy the world you live in.
 Breathe.
-Look up and spend some quiet time, take a walk, watch a sunset, and simply notice your surroundings.
+Look around you and spend some quiet time outside.
+Take a walk, watch a sunset, and simply notice your surroundings.
 A simple way to start this is to PUT THE DARN PHONE DOWN!
 Just sayin’.

 8. Future shift your thinking.

-Most of us focus on the here and now.
-But, it’s just as important to think of what you want your future to look like.
+Most of us focus on the here and now, but it’s just as important to think of what you want your future to look like.
 Take steps to make that happen.
 Set a goal and a plan for reaching it.
-Make one small step today.
+Take one small step today.

 9. Pay it forward.